-The Dutch Minister of Defence is preparing a bill regarding the protection of the Dutch defence technological and industrial sector.
+The Dutch Minister of Defence has published a bill regarding the resilience of the Dutch defence technological and industrial sector.
 The bill will introduce a sector-specific test, which will also entail ex ante screening, to complement the Vifo Act.
-The expected date of publication for public consultation is unknown.
+The scope of the current version of the bill encompasses target companies active with specific military items and target companies that are substantial suppliers to the Dutch defence forces.
+The bill was open for consultation until 1 September 2024.